Engage your children’s ministry kids in honoring moms with these 7 fun and exciting ideas to Celebrate Mother’s Day in your children’s ministry.

 For Mother’s Day, our kids made a special craft for their mothers.

-I purchased different styles and sizes of straw hats for $1 each.
-(I made sure I had enough hats for each mom represented in my class.)
+I purchased different styles and sizes of straw hats for $1 each, making sure I had enough hats for each mom represented in my class.)
 I asked ladies for donations of spare ribbons, silk flowers, buttons, fabric, and any other sewing notions that could be used to decorate a hat.

 Our children each carefully chose from the decorations to design a hat for their mom.
 Many of them chose the flowers and colors their moms liked best.
 Once children decided where they wanted each item placed, they took the hats to one of the four “glue stations” where an adult secured the items with a hot-glue gun.